Omarghyd/VoiceWhithin/README.md

 OpenAI
 Vision

-Teach AI how people communicate.
+Teach AI how someone communicates and then add a loop to allow them to delegate their style.

 Not just how they write.